 One Saturday, after many more successful dates, David told Emma there was a work get-together they needed to attend.
 “When I came downstairs to meet David in an Uber, he was nowhere to be found,” Emma recalls.
 Little did she know, the work gathering was just a ruse – a trick to send her on a scavenger hunt around the city, with clues along the way leading her to places that were significant to their relationship.
 The final stop was the hotel where they first had drinks on their blind date.
 When she arrived, David was waiting there to ask her a question.

-What was the best planning advice you received?
+What was the first wedding planning decision you made?

 What moment from your day stands out the most in your memory?

 Emma: Seeing each other for the first time was an incredible feeling.
 I felt like David was the only other person who knew what I was feeling all day.
 It was so special.
 On the dance floor later in the night we looked around together and soaked it all in.

 Cake: Ron Ben-Israel Cakes

 Catering: CPS Events

 Hair & Makeup: Ryan Cotton & Rebecca Robles

 Stationery: Tracy Taylor Ward